jjgrainger/wp-custom-post-type-class/README.md

 #### Dashicons

-With Wordpress 3.8 comes [dashicons](http://melchoyce.github.io/dashicons/) an icon font you can use with your custom post types.
+With WordPress 3.8 comes [dashicons](http://melchoyce.github.io/dashicons/) an icon font you can use with your custom post types.
 To use simply pass the icon name through the `menu_icon()` method like so:

 ```php
 $books->menu_icon("dashicons-book-alt");